Aftaputra/Microscope-OF/docs/source/extensions/tasks_locks.rst

 Background tasks
 ----------------

 Tasks are introduced to manage long-running functions in a way that does not block HTTP requests.
-Any function can be offloaded to a background task, and this is done through the :py:meth:`labthings.tasks.taskify` function, by calling ``taskify(<long_running_function>)(*args, **kwargs)``.
+Any API Action will automatically run as a background task (that is, any View that subclasses `ActionView`, or uses the `@ThingAction` decorator).

 Internally, the ``tasks`` submodule stores a list of all requested tasks, and their states.
 This state stores the running status of the task (if itis idle, running, error, or success), information about the start and end times, a unique task ID, and, upon completion, the return value of the long-running function.